The Freedom of Choice

 When humanity sinned (Genesis 3), God’s infinite mercy offered the plan of Salvation.
 God sent His only Son to take the punishment that man deserved (John 3:16).
 The ultimate expression of God’s love was at the cross where His justice and mercy were fully satisfied.
 The victory of Christ over Satan at the cross, guaranteed the final destruction of sin (Genesis 3:15).

 So, even though God knew that His creatures would use the their free choice to oppose Him, personal freedom was so essential that God made the decision to create them nevertheless (Ephesians 3:12).
-Once this decision was taken, it would have impossible for God to delete them from His plans because if He did the freedom of choice would be turned into a falsehood.
+Once this decision was taken, it would have been impossible for the Lord to delete them from His plans because if He did the freedom of choice would be turned into a falsehood.

 In His service,